Blunt End Sea Hare

 Blunt End Sea Hare, Dolabella auricularia.
 Sea Hare collected off the beach at Cabo Real, Km 21, Baja California Sur, photographed and returned to its native environment unharmed.
 Length: 18 cm (7.1 inches).

-Habitat and Distribution: The Blunt End Sea Hare is found in sheltered bays or lagoons, in grass beds, and on sand or mud; they are also found in large intertidal rocky pools.
-The Blunt End Sea Hare is a global tropical water species and can be found in all Mexican Waters south of the 25th parallel latitude.
+Habitat and Distribution: The Blunt End Sea Hare is found in sheltered bays and lagoons.
+They live on sand and mud substrates and are often associated with sea grass beds.
+They are also found in large intertidal rocky pools.
+They live in the intertidal zone, and to depths of 15 m (50 feet).
+Blunt End Sea Hares are found worldwide in tropical seas.
+They can be found in all Mexican Waters south of the 25th parallel latitude.
 Fossil records indicate that they date back to the Early Miocene Epoch.

 Human Impact: Monomethyl Auristatin E (MMAE) is harvested from the Blunt End Sea Hare and when linked to a monoclonal antibody is used as an anti-cancer agent.
-They are also closely related California Sea Hare, Aplysia californica, has been widely studied by neurobiologists due to its abilities of learning and memory.
+They are also closely related to the California Sea Hare, Aplysia californica, which has been widely studied by neurobiologists due to its abilities of learning and memory.
 This marine species is also often used in large saltwater aquariums to control the growth of algae.
-Lastly, the solid waste and eggs of the Blunt End Sea Hare are consumed as a delicacy in the Philippines, called lukot.
+Lastly, the eggs of the Blunt End Sea Hare are consumed as a delicacy in the Philippines, called lukot.
+From a conservation perspective they have not been formally evaluated however they are fairly common with a wide distribution and should be considered to be of Least Concern.